pursuit-curriculum/unit-full-stack-web-development/express-connect-react/README.md

 |  3  |  New   |   /colors/new    |    GET    | **R**ead |   Get a list (or index) of all colors   |
 |  4  |  Edit  | /colors/:id/edit |    GET    | **R**ead | Get an individual view (show one color) |

 You must request one color from the API from the show page.
 To get one color, you must request it by a specific parameter.
 When using a database, you would typically use the object's id.
-However, in this simple example, you can use the index position.
+However, in this simple example, you can use the index position of the array of objects stored in the server.

 You would build a link to each item's show route on the index page.

 Then would use `useParams` from react-router-dom.
 This will allow you to access and use the URL parameters of the view to get the data for the specific color.

 Imagine you click on the color `cornsilk`, which has an array position of 2.
-The URL would be `/colors/{index}`.
-You will use React Router's `Link` component.
+The URL would be coded as `/colors/{index}`.
+When the link is generated, it will be `/colors/2`.
+You will use React Router's `Link` component to navigate to the show view.

 ```js
 <Link to={`/colors/${index}`}>{color.name}</Link>
 ```

 The fetch request for the show view will be similar to the index request.
 However, you'll add an error message if the particular color cannot be found.
 It will go to `/not-found`, an invalid index position that will trigger the 404 route.
-It still could use even better UI/UX, but this will do for this small build.
+It still could use even better UI/UX, which will be sufficient for this small build.
 As a challenge during lab, you can work on making this an even more excellent experience.

 > **Note**: A promise is a function that allows you to _WAIT_ for a response and _THEN_ do something.
 The .`then()` function takes a callback, and within that callback, you can write code that should run AFTER the first function has been fulfilled (usually by returning a value).